leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 ####Tools
 Even though the language is beautiful the tools aren't.
-I'm not really an IDE lover, quite the opposite, but I have come around to taking a shine to the comforts that IntelliJ is offering when writing Java.
+I'm not really an IDE lover, quite the opposite, but I have started taking a shine to the comforts that IntelliJ is offering when writing Java.

 I was happy to see that IntellJ has a plugin for Scala development and have